3rd May 2020

 Important: income from employment is an exception of the rule of Spanish source:

-In this case, the entire income from employment from all over the world is treated as if it had been obtained in Spain and is thus fully taxed.
+The entire income from employment from all over the world is treated as if it had been obtained in Spain and is thus fully taxed.
 It is possible to deduct taxes paid abroad for that income to some extent.

 Income from donations and inheritances are not taken into account in the income tax return, they do not have to be indicated.
 Those income have their own taxes.
 So if your received a donation, you have to pay donations tax (within 30 days after the donation).
 If you inherited something, you have to pay inheritance tax (within 6 months after the date of death).